 Aware of the ever-tightening Nazi noose, a cousin already living in New York sent Hermann an affidavit to be able to come to the US.
 The plan was for him to come and then send for his wife, but a week before he was to leave, an affidavit for Frieda arrived as well.
 After rushing to get the needed permissions and papers from the German government and the American Consulate, the couple said hurried goodbyes to their families, and, on February 22, 1938, they boarded a ship in Hamburg on their way to New York, the first in their immediate families to leave Germany.

 Half of Frieda’s siblings escaped to Shanghai, which had an open port at that time, and to Colombia.
 The other family members were not so fortunate.
 Those who had fled to Belgium and Holland were sent by the invading Nazis to Auschwitz, where they perished.
-One sister and her husband and child, who had remained in Cologne, were put on a train to to the Minsk Ghetto and were murderedat nearby Maly Trostinec.
+One sister and her husband and child, who had remained in Cologne, were put on a train to the Minsk Ghetto but were murdered upon arrival at nearby Maly Trostinec.
 Frieda’s parents were sent to Theresienstadt, where her father died, and from which her mother was sent to Auschwitz and killed.
 Hermann’s two brothers, who had fled to Belgium and then France, and his father and stepmother, died in Auschwitz.
 With the help of a cousin who had already emigrated, his sister fled to London, where she eventually married and where she remained for the rest of her life.

 On March 4, 1938, the Bergers arrived in New York on the SS Washington.
 Hermann was unable able to find permanent work as a tailor, so he registered with the National Refugee Service, an organization that was helping refugees resettle throughout the country.
 He was willing to go wherever steady work was available.
 Meanwhile, the Jewish community in Selma had decided to help a few refugees settle there.
 During a merchandise-buying trip to New York, four Jewish businessmen met with Hermann, resulting in his and Frieda’s move to Selma, although Frieda was very reluctant to leave NY, where they were with cousins and others who shared the refugee experience.
 But, of course, they went.
 They moved to a then-unknown town in the deep South, where they were almost the only immigrants in the small Jewish community.